 Baking in the oven

 - Place your untopped pizza base in a preheated pan (cast iron works well).
 Cook on medium/high heat until cooked on one side, then turn over the base.
 Top your pizza in the pan, put a lid on the pan and continue to cook until the dough and toppings are cooked on top.
-For calzone, simply cook on each side until the dough is brown and crusty.
+For calzone, simply cook on each side until the dough is golden brown and crusty.